 “Monsters lie,” he spat in the air, pulling over on a deserted stretch of road.
 “Tell me or I end your life now.”

-But why would someone want to end my life for something I had no knowledge about?
+But why would someone want to end my life for something I did not know about?
+Why would anyone call me a monster?

 I met his stare with all the strength I had left in me.